lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-12-02-python-unittest-and-coverage.md

 ---
+revision: 1
-title: "Testing Python Code with unittest and coverage"
+title: Testing Python Code with unittest and coverage
 category: programming
 tags:
   - python
-created_at: 2023-12-01 01:45:54 +09:00
+created_at: 2023-12-01 01:45:54 UTC+09:00
-last_modified_at: 2024-05-03 13:44:18 +09:00
+last_modified_at: 2024-08-02 22:17:04 UTC+09:00
-excerpt: "How to use unittest library to test my code and check code coverage using coverage library."
+excerpt: How to use unittest library to test my code and check code coverage using coverage library.
 ---

 Here I summarized how to test my code using `unittest`, a built-in library for code test in python, and how to check code coverage using `coverge` package.

 ## Create Unit Tests and Execute using `unittest`